zpaulinz/The_Calculator/README.md

 └── README.md
 ```
 In this structure:
-- `src/calculator.py` contains the `Calculator` class.
-This class is responsible for managing the available operations and performing the selected operations on user input.
-It integrates the mathematical functions from `operations.py` with the user choices.
+- `src/calculator.py` contains the 'Calculator' class, which manages operations and performs calculations based on user input
-- `src/operations.py` contains the mathematical functions for various operations such as `add`, `subtract`, `multiply`, `divide`, and `exponentiation`.
-These functions are used by the `Calculator` class to perform calculations based on the user's selection.
+- `src/operations.py` contains mathematical functions (add, subtract, multiply, divide, exponentiate) used by the 'Calculator' class
-- `src/user_input.py` handles user input validation.
-This module ensures the user provides valid input for operations and numbers.
-It includes functions for selecting operations, entering numeric values, and asking if the user wants to continue performing operations.
+- `src/user_input.py` handles user input validation, including operation selection, number entry, and asking about continuation
-- `src/utils.py` includes utility functions for displaying formatted messages.
-These functions are used to display success, error, and warning messages in colored text to enhance the UX.
+- `src/utils.py` contains helper functions for displaying success, error, and warning messages in color enhancing UX
-- `src/main.py` contains the core logic that integrates all the components, runs the calculator, and interacts with the user to perform operations.
-This is where the main loop runs, asking the user for input and executing operations until the user decides to exit.
+- `src/main.py` contains the core program logic that integrates all components and interacts with the user
 - `tests/` includes unit tests for all major components of the project

 ## Requirements